rhel-labs/instruqt/intro-to-databases/04-add-data/assignment.md

     In this step, you will be challenged to complete a task, and we will provide you with guidance to help you along!
 tabs:
+- id: mye8dlg1scg2
-- title: Terminal
+  title: Terminal
   type: terminal
   hostname: rhel
   cmd: tmux attach-session -t "rhel-session" > /dev/null 2>&1
+- id: k9qxctnqh5wk
-- title: RHEL Web Console
+  title: RHEL Web Console
   type: website
   url: https://rhel.${_SANDBOX_ID}.instruqt.io:9090
   new_window: true
 difficulty: basic
 timelimit: 600
+enhanced_loading: null
 ---
 To understand how we organize databases, it is helpful to understand the definition of a relational database, a relational database management system, and SQL.
 For an overview, [check out this helpful article.](https://www.codecademy.com/article/what-is-rdbms-sql)